smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 * Creating new database objects necessary to run the test harness

 ###September
 Mostly working on other projects.
-I perfomed more testing of the table and view triggers.
+I perfomed more testing of the table and view triggers, and I spent some time getting comfortable using Node.js.

+######23-30 September
+* Lots of struggles to get Node.js working on my computer with all the extra modules for connecting to the different databases.
+Also playing around with basic Node scripts to understand how the technology works.

 ######21 September
 * Quick edit to my script to convert Postgres data files into SQL Server data files to use | as the field delimiter, remove all double quotes (plus line breaks in multi-line comments).
 This format works well with bulk import.